Business succession planning in 6 steps

 There are many business exit strategies (PDF), including a traditional sale or a gift.
 Who buys your business (and if you’re related to them) may influence whether you sell, gift, or maybe try a combination of the two.

-Chuck is selling to Jason on contract, similar to how he purchased the company from the Bell family.
-The trust between father and son helps enable this arrangement; the contract payments essentially become Chuck’s retirement income.
+Chuck sold to Jason on contract, similar to how he purchased the company from the Bell family.
+The trust between father and son helped enable this arrangement; the contract payments have essentially become Chuck’s retirement income.

 6. Personnel: Consider key employees who will help power the company’s future.